Optimal witnessing of the quantum Fisher information with few measurements: Conclusions

-We thank S. Altenburg, F. Fr\"owis, R. Demkowicz-Dobrza\'nski, P. Hyllus, J. Ko{\l}odi\'nsky, M.W.
+We thank S. Altenburg, F. Fr\"owis, R. Demkowicz-Dobrza\'nski, P. Hyllus, J. Ko{\l}odi\'nsky, O. Marty, M.W.
 Mitchell, M. Modugno, L. Pezze, L. Santos, A. Smerzi, I. Urizar-Lanz, and G. Vitagliano for stimulating discussions.
-We thank the organizers and the participants of the 589.~Heraeus-Seminar on ``Continuous Variable Entanglement in Atomic Systems'' for scientific exchange.
-We acknowledge the support of the EU (ERC Starting Grant 258647/GEDENTQOPT, CHIST-ERA QUASAR, Marie Curie CIG 293993/ENFOQI), the MINECO (Project No. FIS2012-36673-C03-03), the Basque Government (Project No. IT4720-10), the OTKA (Contract No. K83858), the UPV/EHU program UFI 11/55, the FQXi Fund (Silicon Valley Community Foundation), and the DFG (Forschungsstipendium KL 2726/2-1).
+We thank the organizers, M. Oberthaler and P. Treutlein, and the participants of the 589.~Heraeus-Seminar on ``Continuous Variable Entanglement in Atomic Systems'' for scientific exchange.
+We acknowledge the support of the EU (ERC Starting Grant 258647/GEDENTQOPT, ERC Consolidator Grant 683107/TempoQ, CHIST-ERA QUASAR, Marie Curie CIG 293993/ENFOQI, COST Action CA15220), the Spanish Ministry of Economy, Industry and Competitiveness and the European Regional Development Fund FEDER through Grant No. FIS2015-67161-P (MINECO/FEDER), the Basque Government (Project No. IT986-16), the OTKA (Contract No. K83858), the UPV/EHU program UFI 11/55, the FQXi Fund (Grant No. FQXi-RFP-1608), and the DFG (Forschungsstipendium KL 2726/2-1, Project ``Precise and efficient characterization of multi-qubit quantum states and gates with trapped ions'').